smonette/data-viz_poc/README.md

 # Data Viz Proof of Concept

 ## Getting Started
 These instructions assume a level of comfort using the command line.
+On a Mac you can use the built in Terminal, and on a PC you have Command Prompt.
+You can simply use the code in the directions, and hit enter.

 *Before you start:* Make sure the [Node](https://nodejs.org/en/download/) is installed on your machine.
 If you aren't sure, open command line and type `node -v` to check.
 To install, follow the [download](https://nodejs.org/en/download/) instructions then confirm by running `node -v`